 This Agreement serves both as a pledge and a reminder to teachers and students that their conduct in fulfilling their mutual obligations is the medium through which the profession perpetuates its ethical values.
-Failure to uphold the principles of the teacher learner agreement may result in referral to the Office of Professional Education (Faculty), the Student Professionalism Committee or the Student Promotions Committee (Students).

 1.1.1 Guiding Principles

 Duty: Medical educators have a duty not only to convey the knowledge and skills required for delivering the profession's standard of care but also to model the values and attitudes required for preserving the medical profession's social contract with its patients.